MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/use-the-python-SDK.md

 This guide provides an overview of a simple use case. `Problem` also provides individual methods for `upload` and `submit`; `submit` returns an instance of the `Job` which exposes the job metadata and `fetch`, `get_output` and `cancel` methods.
-These provide more fine grain control for the execution, and are covered in the next section: [Advanced Usage of the Python SDK](xref:microsoft.azure.quantum.qio.python-sdk.advanced).
+These provide more fine-grain control for the run, and are covered in [Advanced Usage of the Python SDK](xref:microsoft.azure.quantum.qio.python-sdk.advanced).

 ## Common issues

-Refer to this document for common issues you may run into: [Common issues](xref:microsoft.azure.quantum.common-issues)
+Refer to this document for common issues you may run into during the limited preview: [Common issues](xref:microsoft.azure.quantum.common-issues)